 Further easing of restrictions.
 Businesses continue to monitor the health data to stay below crisis levels.

-A treatment or vaccine is widely available, and businesses can now operate without restrictions.
+A treatment or vaccine is widely adopted, and businesses can now operate without restrictions.

 Preparing to Reopen